upspin/upspin/doc/signup.md

 The rest of the output is self-explanatory.
 Its main points are that it has written a config file for you, created your keys, and output the instructions to recover your keys if you lose them one day.
-Finally it prints the mail to send to tell the Upspin key server about you.
+Finally it prints a message stating what email address will be used for the verification message.
 Please read it carefully.

 As it says, you need to wait for an email message from the key server to